Prgckwb/ImageExtractor/README.md

   - The frame specification number is too small.
   - The video is too long.
   - Video quality is too high.

+  ex) Under my PC's execution environment, extracting a video of 42 minutes in length with a size of 640x480 every 180 frames took about 20 seconds before the program finished.